Deck is a modern general-purpose programming language. It features:

 and }

-immediately converted into a quoted list containing zero or more other
+) and is immediately converted into a quoted list containing zero or more other lists.

 LoLs use line boundaries instead of brackets as the delimiters of their sublists.
 Specifically, a LoL line starts at the end of the previous LoL line (or the start of the LoL if this is the first line) and ends at the following line-end (or the end of the LoL if this is the last item) in which all brackets opened in this line have been closed.